CJamesKeller/react-Organizer/README.md

 well as to develop new ideas.
 I wanted to make this an app, to facilitate continued use of this system digitally.

+## Status

+Currently in progress.
+Not suitable for use.

 ## Setup

 Just run `npm install`, and then `npm start`!